geofholbrook/faust-cpp/README.md

-# Flash a Faust DSP program to ESP32
+# Flash a Faust DSP program to ESP32, control parameters via UDP
 ... in our case, on the TTGO TAudio board

 Based on [these instructions](